cloudblog004/fantasticfoodies/content/en/posts/618-easiest-way-to-prepare-quick-white-soupofe-nsala-with-semolina.md

 1. Make ready  Few slices of uziza and utazi

-It is also known as &#39;&#39;white soup&#34; because of its light color , due to the absence of palm oil.
+It is also known as &#39;&#39;white soup* because of its light color , due to the absence of palm oil.
 The authentic Nsala soup recipe calls for fresh whole Cat Fish, which gives this soup its unique taste.
 Ofe Nsala - White Soup is a mouth watering delicacy peculiar to the Igbo tribe of Nigeria, especially the people of Anambra state.
 It is a very rich fresh fish Ofe Nsala is known as white soup because Palm oil is not used for the preparation, unlike other traditional soups.

 <!--inarticleads2-->